Skip to main content

 Placing a Bet

 Considering the structure of the betting layout, it makes sense that the two main bet types in roulette are inside and outside.
 Inside bets are placed on a particular number or group of numbers, whereas outside bets are placed on one of the groups of numbers that include red/black, even/odd, and high/low.
-Inside bets are riskier since they usually involve only a few numbers, whereas outside bets can be placed on as much as half of the betting mat.
+Inside bets are riskier since they usually involve only a few numbers, whereas outside bets can cover as much as half of the betting mat.
 Needless to say, this is reflected in the payouts the different bet types offer.

 Additional Betting Options on the French Table